arthelokyo/.github/profile/README.md

 ### Hi there 👋

-Welcome to **onWidget**'s organization on GitHub where we love all kind of open source widgets.
+Welcome to **Arthelokyo**'s organization on GitHub where we love all kind of open source widgets.